ksevindik/ksevindik.github.io/_posts/2005-08-28-switching-application-required-system-properties-according-to-deployment-environment.md

+---
+layout: post
-# Switching Application Required System Properties According to Deployment Environment
+title: Switching Application Required System Properties According to Deployment Environment
+author: Kenan Sevindik
+---
 Any serious application depends on a number of configuration properties, such as JDBC connection properties and caching properties.
 These properties should change according to the target deployment environment.